Diasen Diathonite Evolution

 Internal or external solid stone or masonry walls and ceilings.
 Can also be applied to wood-based panels/sheathing, laths and plasterboard that have been primed with Diasen Aquabond Primer.

-Diathonite Evolution is a fully breathable lime-based insulating plaster made from cork, clay and diatomaceous earth.
+Diathonite Evolution is a fully breathable lime-based insulating plaster made from Hydrated lime, NHL 3.5 binder, Clay, Cork and Diatomaceous earth.
 It is highly breathable and helps walls in older buildings dry out thanks to its capillary active nature.
-Diathonite Evolution can be used internally or externally on solid stone or masonry walls and ceilings.
+Diathonite Evolution thermal plaster can be used internally or externally on solid stone or masonry walls and ceilings.
 It should be applied to exposed stone or brick after any gypsum plaster has been removed.
 It can also be applied on wood-based panels, lath and plasterboard that have been primed with Diasen Aquabond.

 Where to use it

-Diathonite Evolution can be used internally or externally and is ideally suited for the restoration and insulation of Historic/Listed buildings or any building with solid stone or masonry walls.
+Diathonite Evolution thermal plaster can be used internally or externally and is ideally suited for the restoration and insulation of Historic/Listed buildings or any building with solid stone or masonry walls.

 What it does